 - Not covering your pool in the off season

 - Running your laundry machine or dishwasher when it’s not full

-Any appliance in your home that relies on water can be a potential source of water waste if there’s an unaddressed problem.
+Any appliance in your home that relies on water can be a potential source of water waste (and a high water bill) if there’s an unaddressed problem.
 And since your water heater holds a large amount of water, if there’s a leak, disconnected component, or overdue maintenance, the inefficiency can significantly increase your water usage.
 If your water heater is outdated, get it replaced.
 It costs more in the short-term, but it’ll help you save on bills in the long run.

 If your water usage is unchanged, your city hasn’t implemented a rate hike, and you have a high water bill with no visible leaks, the problem may be that you have an issue with your water meter.

 This isn’t a common problem, but it’s also not unheard of.
 To test your water meter, turn off your water.
 If you’re certain that water isn’t running, but your water meter is still moving, your meter may be inaccurate.
 To double-check your test, take a milk jug or other large liquid measuring tool and fill a tub with multiple gallons of water (and keep track of how much you put in).
 Then, check your water meter to see how many gallons it noted.
 If they’re unequal, call your city utility board and request a replacement.

 If you’ve addressed any water waste, eliminated the issue, but still find yourself asking “Why is my water bill so high – still?!,” then perhaps it's time to improve the overall energy efficiency of your home by installing new appliances or fixtures.

 - Low-Flow Toilets: Low-flow toilets use significantly less water per flush compared to traditional toilets.
 Some models even have dual-flush options.

 - High-Efficiency Washing Machines: These washing machines use less water and energy compared to older models because they have improved drum designs and water-saving settings.